frPropose a project

 A challenging environment

-The Liberian context presents an opportunity to explore new ways of spreading agricultural practices, as only 3% of farm households have access to government extension services – the process of sharing best practices with farmers (LISGIS, 2017) - while agriculture supports 75% of the population’s livelihoods (World Bank, 2019).
-In addition, most youth working on farms miss school to help their elders with their daily chores.
+The Liberian context presents an opportunity to explore new ways of spreading agricultural practices, as only 3% of farm households have access to government extension services – the process of sharing best practices with farmers (LISGIS, 2017).
+This is particularly striking given that agriculture supports 75% of the population’s livelihoods (World Bank, 2019).
+In addition, many youths working on farms miss school to assist their elders with daily chores.

 A new approach to agricultural extension and youth education

-To address these challenges, the SBAE is a cost-effective system of delivering agricultural innovations into rural communities.
-Building on the creation of 4-H clubs in rural schools in Liberia, SBAE combines four key components:
+To address these challenges, the SBAE offers a cost-effective way to deliver agricultural innovations in rural communities.
+Built on the foundation of 4-H clubs in rural schools in Liberia, SBAE integrates four key components:

 • classroom teaching of new techniques and methods